Best Of

 Their menu changes every six weeks, crafted by award-winning chef Alastair Waddell, where meals hero the region’s bountiful produce.
 Producers include the ecological onsite quarter-acre organic market garden, growing many of the dishes’ ingredients, like hand-plucked eggplant and squash, grilled and marinated then drizzled with garlic oil.

-A chat with owner Jeanie and you’ll feel like you’re out to lunch at an old friend’s.
-Which you kind of are as the family live onsite too.
 Long 2.5-3 hour lunches here allow for strolls through the gardens, drink in hand, and refined dishes you’ll be raving to your mates about long after your last bite.
-Lunches are Friday through Sunday 12pm-4pm, reservations required.
-Don’t walk, run.
+Lunches are Friday through Sunday 12pm-4pm, reservations required well in advance.

 Hungry for more?
 Check out: